ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The CMake code for Elektra’s [Qt-GUI](https://www.libelektra.org/tools/qt-gui) now detects the location of Qt 5 automatically if you installed Qt via Homebrew.
 - All Shell Recorder tests should not now correctly restore your old configuration after you execute them.
+- The [Base64 plugin](https://www.libelektra.org/plugins/base64) does not encode empty binary values in meta mode anymore.
+This update allows plugins such as YAML CPP to handle empty keys properly.

 ## Fixes